GabrielBrasileiro/star-wars-jetpack/README.md

 * __android-build__

-  Represents android setup, all layers needing android specifies include this script in your local gradle.
+  Represents android setup, all layers needing android specifications, including this script in your local gradle.

 * __commons__